 Each student is assigned an email account prior to the first course.
 This will allow students to communicate with and receive communications from various offices attached to Montreat College such as Academic Advising, the Registrar's Office, and Student Financial Services concerning non-public information.
 Students may also communicate with professors who may not have a permanent office on campus.
 It is essential that all passwords for email and online access be kept confidential.
 No one from Montreat College will ever ask for this information.
 Students having difficulty accessing information online, may contact the Information Technology helpdesk at 828-669-8012 extension 3663.
 All students are required to check the Montreat College email on a regular basis.
 Not checking the student email assigned by Montreat College is not a defense for not knowing vital information sent to students.
-Should a student use an email that is not assigned by Montreat College requesting information Montreat College deems private, that information will be sent to the Montreat College email address only or to the home address via the postal service.
+Should a student use an email that is not assigned by Montreat College email address only or to the home address via the postal service.